The crushing debt taken on by Americans in order to get college degrees is having a huge impact on our economy and on our national politics.

 The Long-Term Consequences of Default

-There are additional interest costs, late fees, potential attorney fees and court costs, collection fees, and other costs associated with the collection process which can be added to the amount owed.
+To make matters worse, the amount of total debt keeps growing.
+There are additional interest costs, late fees, potential attorney fees, court costs, collection fees, and other costs associated with the collection process which can be added to the amount owed.

-Any co-signers on the original loan may be pursued for repayment.
-It makes it difficult for the original student to purchase additional items, and may even affect the borrower’s children when they attempt to take out student loans to pay for their own education.
+Default can affect other people as well.
+Any co-signers on the original loan will be pursued for repayment.
+It can even damage the prospects of the borrower’s children when they in turn apply to take out student loans to pay for their own education.